apache/airflow/docs/helm-chart/customizing-workers.rst

 See :ref:`workers parameters <parameters:workers>` for a complete list.

-One notable exception for ``KuberntesExecutor`` is that the default anti-affinity applied to ``CeleryExecutor`` workers to spread them across nodes is not applied to ``KubernetesExecutor`` workers, as there is no reason to spread out per-task workers.
+One notable exception for ``KubernetesExecutor`` is that the default anti-affinity applied to ``CeleryExecutor`` workers to spread them across nodes is not applied to ``KubernetesExecutor`` workers, as there is no reason to spread out per-task workers.

 Custom ``pod_template_file``